rackerlabs/otter/doc/standards.rst

 (work in progress)

-#. integration tests on dev machine - would be nice to limit number of services that need to be run at once
+#. integration tests on dev machine - would be nice to limit number of real services that need to be run at once

 #. mocking other rackspace REST services (http://sourceforge.net/p/soaprest-mocker/wiki/Home/, http://fog.io/#.6.0/compute/, or we can write our own)